z0r0z/helios/README.md

-# Helios
+# 𖤓 Helios
-> ERC-1155-based Exchange
+> ERC-6909 Singleton Exchange

-LPs are tracked under [multi-token standard](https://eips.ethereum.org/EIPS/eip-1155).
+LPs are tracked under the [minimal multi-token interface](https://eips.ethereum.org/EIPS/eip-6909).

-Swapping is routed from this same contract.
-Easy peasy.

-Math is handled by external helper contracts called `swapper`.

-Currently, pairs are supported.
-Can use raw ETH too.

-## To-do
-- [X] Core contracts
-- [X] XYK swapper
-- [ ] Concentrated swapper
-- [ ] Incentives
+Swapping uses the Uniswap V2 *xyk* curve and some Sushiswap updates to the classic constant product pool.

+Such as allowing single-sided LP.
+Otherwise, Helios also allows for swaps in ERC-1155 and ERC-6909 tokens.